Support SF Day

 SF Day Fest offers our community an opportunity to celebrate our school's diversity and mission while raising funds to ensure that an SF Day education remains accessible to families in our Bay Area community.

-SF Day Fest is a celebratory evening with dinner, cocktails, raise-the-paddle, and entertainment.
+SF Day Fest is a celebratory evening with dinner, cocktails, raise-your-paddle, and entertainment.
 Leading up to the event, the school also hosts an online auction that includes sign-ups for parent/guardian and student "count-me-in" parties throughout the year.
 Ticket prices are intentionally kept below cost to encourage full community participation, and families are asked to consider donating in any capacity that they feel is meaningful.
 Thanks to the generosity of SF Day families and local businesses, CultureFest 2017-18 raised over $350,000 to support Discounted Tuition and faculty professional development.
 Ongoing learning opportunities impact the growth, inspiration, and commitment from our teachers, to the benefit of every student at our school - thank you!

 In addition to SF Day Fest, the Parents Association and Advancement Office work together to host many fun-filled and inclusive events throughout the year.
 These school traditions and events help strengthen our tight-knit community, which is core to the SF Day philosophy and curriculum.